Types of Car Insurance Coverage

 • External dispute resolution: Contact your state insurance department to file a complaint.
 Consider hiring a public adjuster to represent your interests.
 Pursue mediation through your state's insurance dispute program.
 Consult with an attorney for potential legal action if the claim value justifies it.

-• Timeline for disputes: Most internal reviews take 15-30 days, while state insurance department investigations can take 30-90 days.
+• Timeline for disputes: Most internal reviews take 15 to 30 days, while state insurance department investigations can take 30 to 90 days.
 Keep detailed records of all communications and continue documenting your damage throughout the dispute process.

 How Do Car Insurance Payments Work?